Pithikos/rest-datasource/README.md

 ## Plugin settings

-Add the datasource and set the `endpoint` to the base URL that you wish to expose the data.
-E.g. `myapp.com/stats/`
+ - `endpoint` - the base URL to use for fetching data, e.g. `myapp.com/stats/`

-> Note that you can add URL params.
-The backend endpoint will **always** receive a `from` and a `to` params regardless.
+ - `authorization` - value of the Authorization header.

+> If you are using the authorization header, ensure that the user with the token only has access to the endpoint and not more.

 ## Backend endpoint